regular030/Keyboard-Saturn/JOURNAL.md

 # May 28: Created Palm Rest:
 - Created a palm rest on the keyboard
 - Added the 3mf file for the print
-- Added white matte PLA to the BOM
 **Total time spent: 2h**

 # May xx - xx: Firmware Pt2: